Last Updated on June 26, 2020

 Since I learned from a renowned physician that red cabbage is the number 1 bargain antioxidant vegetable, a red cabbage stir fry was overdue.

 So here comes my first “warm” clean eating recipe with this purple cruciferous vegetable playing the main role.
-I’m sure you’ll love the fact that this slim dish can be ready within 20 minutes – if you have cooked brown rice at hand.
+I’m sure you’ll love the fact that this delicious vegan dish can be ready within 20 minutes.
+The only premise is that you have cooked brown rice at hand.
 And if not, I’ll give you a tip below how to speed up cooking time.
 Read on!

 Time-saving tip: replace brown rice with bulgur